voxpupuli/agtm/classes.md

 functionality and make it easier for developers to isolate the internal implementations of module functionality (such as configuring all the configuration files).
-It's almost the same as developing functions in real languages, they exist to isolate functionality and enable safe refactoring without having to change other pieces of the system.
+It's almost the same as developing functions in high-level programming languages, they exist to isolate functionality and enable safe refactoring without having to change other pieces of the system.

 Where possible, names of classes should be self-evident and organized underneath the public class.
 For instance,